tsailiming/parasol-insurance/README.md

-# Streamlining insurance claims with OpenShift AI
+# OpenShift AI Unleashed: Transforming Claims Processing for Maximum Efficiency!

 ## Introduction

-This repository contains the code, instructions, resources and materials associated with the Lab called **Streamlining insurance claims with OpenShift AI**.
+This repository contains the code, instructions, resources and materials associated with the Lab called **OpenShift AI Unleashed: Transforming Claims Processing for Maximum Efficiency!**.

-To consult the static version of the instructions, please use [this URL](https://rh-aiservices-bu.github.io/insurance-claim-processing/)
+To consult the static version of the instructions, please use [this URL](https://rh-aiservices-bu.github.io/parasol-insurance/)

 If you want to participate in the creation and update of this content, please consult the sections below.